MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-647-library-management-updates-public-python-libraries-time-out.md

 # Known issue - Library management updates with public python libraries time-out

-If you update your environment with python libraries from the conda channel or provide an env.yml file with libraries from conda channel, the environment publish hangs and eventually time-out.
+If you update your environment with python libraries from the conda channel or provide an env.yml file with libraries from conda channel, the environment publish hangs and eventually times out.

 **Status:** Open